-Vehicle engineering improvements for safety have been achieved to date by modifying the vehicle to help the driver or rider avoid a crash and by modifying the vehicle to provide protection against injury in the event of a crash for those inside and outside the vehicle. .
-New attention in Europe and globally is being given to ensuring vehicle crash protective design for those outside the vehicle; driver assistance measures which can help to improve safety behaviours; in-vehicle measures aimed at improving post-crash response and the development of integrated approaches linking communication between vehicles and with the road network.
+Vehicle engineering improvements for safety have been achieved to date by modifying the vehicle to help the driver or rider avoid an accident and by modifying the vehicle to provide protection against injury in the event of an accident for those inside and outside the vehicle.
+In

+Europe and globally, new attention is being given to ensuring vehicle crash protective design for those outside the vehicle; driver assistance measures which can help to improve safety behaviours; in-vehicle measures aimed at improving post-crash response and the development of integrated approaches linking communication between vehicles and with the road network.